About Boundless Way Zen Northampton

 Newcomers are most welcome to attend this ongoing Zen practice group.
 If you are interested in joining us, please let us know you are coming through our contact page and or simply arrive at 7:10 PM for a brief orientation and instructions.

 We sit in the parlor of the Unitarian Society of Northampton and Florence - 220 Main Street, Northampton, MA.
 Enter the parlor through the side door near the back of the building and go up a half-flight of stairs to the left.
+It is important to arrive before 7:30 PM because the door must be locked at that time.

 Northampton Practice Leaders